Derived $p$-adic heights and the leading coefficient of the Bertolini--Darmon--Prasanna $p$-adic $L$-function: Introduction

 \subsection{Outline of the paper}

 In Section~\ref{sec:Sel} we introduce some of our Selmer groups of interest, and state the Iwasawa--Greenberg Main Conjecture \eqref{eq:BDP-IMC-intro}.
 In Section~\ref{sec:der-ht}, we extend the results we need from \cite{howard-derived} to our setting, yielding the groundwork for the definition of the derived regulator ${\rm Reg}_{\pp,{\rm der}}$ in the formulation of our conjectures in Section~\ref{sec:BSDconj}.
-In Section~\ref{sec:main}, we state our main results toward the $p$-adic Birch--Swinnerron-Dyer conjectures for $L_\pp^{\rm BDP}$, and Section~\ref{sec:proofs} and the Appendix are devoted to the proofs.
-In particular, we refer the reader to the start of Section~\ref{sec:proofs} for an outline of the proof of Theorem~\ref{thm:intro-A}.
+In Section~\ref{sec:main}, we state our main results toward the $p$-adic Birch--Swinnerton-Dyer conjectures for $L_\pp^{\rm BDP}$, and Sections~\ref{sec:proofs}-\ref{sec:IMC} are devoted to the proofs.
+In particular, we refer the reader to the start of Section~\ref{sec:proofs} for an outline of the proof of our main Theorem~\ref{thm:intro-A}.